 Change the first para as follows

-Before transitioning from Active mode to PS mode, a non-PCP/non-AP STA that is associated with a PCP/AP may establish a wakeup schedule with the PCP/AP.
-A wakeup schedule (WS) is established with the PCP/AP following the successful transmission of a PSC-REQ frame to the PCP/AP with the PM field set to 1 and an acknowledged receipt of the corresponding PSC-RSP from the PCP/AP provided that the PSC-RSP contained a status code indicating success.
-A non-PCP/non-AP STA that is already in power saving mode but without a WS established with its PCP/AP may transmit a PSC-REQ frame to set up a WS with the PCP/AP.
-After receiving a PSC-RSP from the PCP/AP with a status code indicating success, the STA shall follow the WS established with the PCP/AP.
+To transition from Active mode to PS mode, a non-PCP/non-AP STA that is associated with a PCP/AP shall establish a wakeup schedule with the PCP/AP.
+A wakeup schedule (WS) is established with the PCP/AP following the successful transmission of a PSC-REQ frame to the PCP/AP with the PM field set to 1 and an acknowledged receipt of the corresponding PSC-RSP from the PCP/AP provided that the PSC-RSP contained a status code indicating success.After receiving a PSC-RSP frame from the PCP/AP with a status code indicating success and acknowledging the frame , the STA switches to the PS mode at the moment defined by the BI Start Time field of the Wakeup Schedule element transmitted to the PCP/AP, and follows the WS established with the PCP/AP.

 Remove the following para

-A non-PCP/non-AP STA may transition to PS mode only after first receiving a PSC-RSP with a status code of SUCCESS and then successfully transmitting a frame that includes a value of one in the PM field, and receiving an acknowledgement for that transmission, as described in Annex G. The BI Start Time field in the PSC-RSP frame points to the beginning of the first Awake BI in PS mode.

 Change the text at the last para as follows

 ...
-A PCP/AP may send an unsolicited PSC-RSP frame witha new WS to a non-PCP/non-AP STA in PS mode.
-Upon receiving the unsolicited PSC-RSP frame, the non-PCP/non-AP STA should follow the new WS specified by the PCP/AP.
+A PCP/AP may send an unsolicited PSC-RSP frame without a WS and indicating a status code of SUCCESS to a non-PCP/non-AP STA in PS mode.
+Upon receiving the unsolicited PSC-RSP frame meeting these conditions, the non-PCP/non-AP STA shall switch to Active mode.

 10.2.5.2.4 Power management mode operation of a non-PCP/non-AP STA with or without a wakeup schedule